jpokojska/portfolio/README.md

 # portfolio
 It's my tester's portfolio.
+It's still in progress.
 Enjoy!

 # About me
 My name is Joanna Pokojska.
 I am  currently a 5th semester Computer Science student.
 I am interested in software testing.
 For that reason I created this site.
 Here are all the informations about my learning of testing.